mypsycho/boem/README.md

 ## Installation (work in progress...)

-Install the feature BOEM Feature (fr.ibp.odv.boem.feature) from one of the following update site:
+Install the feature Mod-it Feature (...) from one of the following update site:

 [Update site 1.0.0](TODO "Update site 1.0.0")
 [Update site HEAD](TODO "Update site HEAD")